divadvo/iRPA-OrderManagement/docs/README.md

 3. Define automation: on UI5 and Excel sides
 4. Test automation

-We will interatively ensure that we are on the right track.
+We will iteratively ensure that we are on the right track.